Bukolami12/SALES-DATA-ANALYSIS/README.md

  - [Limitations](#limitations)

 ###  Project Overview
-This Project delves into the sales performqance of a retail store,uncovering key trends ad insights to inform business decisions.Through interactive visualizations and Data-Driven storytelling,we will explore:
+This Project delves into the sales performance of a retail store,uncovering key trends and insights to inform business decisions.Through interactive visualizations and Data-Driven storytelling,we will explore:
 - Top Selling products and categories.
 - Regional Sales Performance and market trends.
 - Monthly Sales fluctuations and seasonal patterns.